Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 Complications and consequences of chronic pancreatitis

-The described ailment is insidious in that during periods of remission, the symptoms recede, it seems to the patient at moments of enlightenment that the disease has been cured, and he returns to his usual way of life.
-Complications of chronic pancreatitis gradually develop, the list includes dangerous diseases.
+The described illness is insidious in that during periods of remission the symptoms recede, the patient, in moments of enlightenment, thinks that the disease is cured, and he returns to his usual way of life.
+Complications of chronic pancreatitis gradually develop; the list includes dangerous diseases.

-• obstructive jaundice (develops due to a violation of the outflow of bile from the gallbladder);
+• obstructive jaundice (develops due to a disruption in the process of bile outflow from the gallbladder);

-• internal bleeding due to deformation of organs and the formation of ulcers;
+• internal bleeding due to organ deformation and ulcer formation;

 • development of infections and abscesses;

-In most cases, the examination reveals cysts that become a complication of chronic pancreatitis.
-They represent formations filled with liquid, are diagnosed in the process of ultrasound examination.
+In most cases, examination reveals cysts that become a complication of chronic pancreatitis.
+They represent formations filled with fluid and are diagnosed during ultrasound examination.
 In this case, surgical intervention is inevitable.
-Removal takes place with the help of laparoscopic surgery.
+Removal takes place using laparoscopic surgery.

-If earlier the disease occurred in the elderly, today pathological changes in the pancreas often occur in young people.
-Improper eating habits cause the pancreas to suffer and lose function.
+If previously the disease occurred in older people, today pathological changes in the pancreas often occur in young people.
+Improper eating habits lead to the pancreas suffering and losing its functions.

-A chronic form of the disease develops, during which the pancreatic juice necessary for normal digestion stops being thrown into the duodenum.
-The situation leads to pancreatitis with exocrine insufficiency, the risk of developing diabetes.
+A chronic form of the disease develops, during which the pancreatic juice necessary for normal digestion stops being released into the duodenum.
+The situation leads to pancreatitis with exocrine insufficiency and the risk of developing diabetes mellitus.

-It is impossible and even dangerous to make a diagnosis on your own in this case, since many diseases show similar symptoms and localization of pain (for example, gastritis and pancreatitis).
+In this case, making a diagnosis on your own is impossible and even dangerous, since many diseases exhibit similar symptoms and localization of pain (for example, gastritis and pancreatitis).
 For this purpose, it is important to consult a doctor.

-Timely diagnosis of the disease will avoid complications and serious consequences.
-Many turn to a gastroenterologist only when the disease is already unbearable, but this is required at the first sign of disruption of the gastrointestinal tract.
+Timely diagnosis of the disease will allow you to avoid complications and serious consequences.
+Many people turn to a gastroenterologist only when the disease is no longer unbearable, but this must be done at the first sign of disruption of the gastrointestinal tract.

-It is vital to seek medical help.
-The sooner you can pass the necessary examination, the more positive the prognosis for recovery.
+It is vitally important to seek help from a doctor.
+The sooner you can undergo the necessary examination, the more positive the prognosis for recovery.

-Pathological changes in the work of the pancreas are detected using research: urinalysis, general and biochemical blood tests, ultrasound examination of the abdominal organs, CTG.
-At the discretion of the doctor, additional studies are carried out, for example, a breath test, MRI, X-ray, etc.
+Pathological changes in the functioning of the pancreas are detected using studies: urine analysis, general and biochemical blood tests, ultrasound examination of the abdominal organs, CTG.
+At the discretion of the doctor, additional studies are carried out, for example, a breath test, MRI, x-ray, etc.

-The most indicative is a urine test for diastasis, the result of which indicates the level of a pancreatic enzyme that provides the breakdown of carbohydrates.
+The most indicative is a urine test for diastase, the result of which indicates the level of a pancreatic enzyme that ensures the breakdown of carbohydrates.
 The higher the urine diastasis, the stronger the inflammatory process.
-The norm is 64 units, with a disease, the numbers increase hundreds of times.
+The norm is 64 units; with illness, the numbers increase hundreds of times.

 Treatment

-Based on the set of indicators obtained, the doctor decides on the appointment of effective therapy, which is selected individually.
-Each doctor initially considers conservative treatment and only in extreme cases is ready to resort to surgical intervention.
-However, the choice of method directly depends on the condition in which the patient asked for help.
+Based on a set of indicators obtained, the doctor makes a decision on prescribing effective therapy, which is selected individually.
+Each doctor initially considers conservative treatment and is only ready to resort to surgical intervention in extreme cases.
+However, the choice of method directly depends on the condition in which the patient sought help.

-Consider the main principles of the treatment of chronic pancreatitis:
+Let's consider the main principles of treatment of chronic pancreatitis:

 Laparoscopy

 If using standard diagnostics it was not possible to identify the features of the pathology, or a diagnosis such as pancreatic necrosis or cystic pancreatitis was made, the doctor decides to perform laparoscopy.
-The operation is performed in a hospital, after which it is required to be observed by a doctor for some time.
+The operation is performed in a hospital setting, after which you will need to be observed by a doctor for some time.

-This procedure is considered safe, painless, and no scars remain after the intervention.
+This procedure is considered safe, painless, and there are no scars left after the intervention.
 At the same time, laparoscopy is easily tolerated by patients and does not require long-term rehabilitation.

 Folk remedies